-The National Vaccine Advisory Committee is statutorily mandated; no specific end date has been established.
+The National Vaccine Advisory Committee is statutorily mandated and no specific end date has been established.

-Unless renewed by appropriate action, the charter for the Committee will be terminated two years from the date it is filed.
+Unless renewed by appropriate action, the charter for the Committee will terminate two years from the date it is filed.

 Membership and Designation

-The Committee consists of 17 voting members.
-The Committee structure is composed of 15 individuals, including the Chair, who are appointed to serve as public members and two individuals who are designated to serve as official representatives of the vaccine manufacturing industry.
-The public members are selected from individuals who are engaged in vaccine research or the manufacture of vaccines, or who are physicians, members of parent organizations concerned with immunizations, representatives of State or local health agencies or public health organizations.
-The public members are voting members and classified as special government employees (SGEs).
+The Committee consists of 17 voting members who will serve as Special Government Employees: 15 individuals, including the Chair, who are appointed to serve as public members and two individuals who are designated to serve as official representatives of the vaccine manufacturing industry.
+The public members are selected from individuals who are engaged in vaccine research or the manufacture of vaccines, or who are physicians, members of parent organizations concerned with immunizations, representatives of state or local health agencies or public health organizations.
 Committee members are appointed by the Director of the NVP, in consultation with the National Academy of Sciences; affected entities of the vaccine industry will be consulted, as well, for selection of the two representative members.